ed0t/testng-templates4Eclipse/README.md

 ##How to install

+1. Open Eclipse Preferences
-1. Go to Java -> Editor -> Tempates
+2. Go to Java -> Editor -> Tempates
-2. Click on Import and select Eclipse_TestNG_templates.xml
+3. Click on Import and select Eclipse_TestNG_templates.xml
-3. Templates now should be imported
+4. Templates now should be imported
-4. Click on Ok to close the Preferences window
+5. Click on Ok to close the Preferences window

 ![](http://github.com/ed0t/testng-templates4Eclipse/raw/master/img/eclipse-preferences.png)